-Adding to this user friendly aspect of the Color Classic was the fact that it allowed for Apple IIe emulation, courtesy of a PDS card.
+This allowed for upgrades like swapping out the 10MB of RAM and 32-bit 68030 CPU to extend the machine’s life.
+Adding to this user-friendly aspect of the Color Classic was the fact that it allowed for Apple IIe emulation, courtesy of a PDS card.

-The Mac Color Classic II doubled the CPU speed and RAM capacity of the original, which made it a far sturdier machine before you were forced to break out your upgrade tools.
+The Mac Color Classic II doubled the CPU speed and RAM capacity of the original, making it a far beefier machine.
+That meant it would last longer before you would need to break out your upgrade tools.

 Do you remember the Macintosh Color Classic?
 Leave your comments and recollections below.